When People Say "How's It Going?", "What's Up?" or "What's New?"

 The confusing middle ground

-I think what drives people mental over "How are you doing?" is that there are lots of cases where we're not sure how the other person means it.
+I think what drives people mental over "How are you doing?" is that there are lots of cases where they're not sure how the other person means it.
 Here's a sample of the questions and concerns that can rush through your head when you're hit with a "What's up?":

-I'm sure you've had those moments where you do the standard How are you? - Good exchange with a coworker then you both awkwardly hesitate for a beat because you're not sure whether you should say more or not.
+I'm sure you've had those moments where you do the standard How are you? - Good exchange with a colleague, then you both awkwardly hesitate for a beat because you're not sure whether you should say more or not.

 Disliking "What's up?" because of the awkwardness it can be associated with